FOXHOUND27/data-engineering-bootcamp-sql-python/journal/Day_1.md

 ## ✅ What I Did

-- Practiced basic SQL SELECT statements using AdventureWorks
+- Practiced basic SQL SELECT statements using AdventureWorks.
+- Completed 2 SQL Leetcode questions.
-- Wrote a simple Python script with lists and dictionaries
+- Wrote a simple Python script with lists and dictionaries.

 ## 🧠 Key Concepts